BestTimesToVisit.com Logo

 attraction

 Witness the precision and pageantry of the RCMP Musical Ride during the Changing of the Guard ceremony on Parliament Hill.
-Arrive early to secure a good vantage point, and keep an eye out for the intricate drills and the vibrant uniforms – it's a quintessential Canadian spectacle.
+Arrive early to secure a good vantage point, and keep an eye out for the intricate drills and the vibrant uniforms that make this a quintessential Canadian spectacle.

 activity